kalimisettypraneeth/starter/README.md

 # starter
-Starter project to understand the Git capabilities
+Starter project to study and practice engineering concepts Workspace to implement the learnings and proof of concept